shuGH/vscode-jump-to-hint/README.md

 * [ ] CJK Support.
 * [X] Support multiple panes.
 * [ ] Jump to hint by search command.

+## Known Issues

+* The width of Hint-background is affected by tab sise.

 ## Release Notes